This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Substrate Options for a Pet Grass Snake

-- Provide just enough for shallow burrowing.
+- Provide just enough depth for burrowing

 Feeding Your Pet Grass Snake